mumbleskates/bilrost/README.md

 strings and byte strings, nested messages, and [recursively](
 #writing-recursive-messages) nested messages.
 All of the above are supported as
 optional values, repeated values, sets of unique values, and key/value mappings where sensible.
-With appropriate choices of encoders (which determine the representation), most of these constructs can be nested almost arbitrarily.
+With appropriate choices of encodings (which determine the representation), most of these constructs can be nested almost arbitrarily.

 Encoded Bilrost data does not include the names of its fields; they are instead